Oxygen Element

 Interesting Facts About Oxygen

-In learning chemistry, the outermost quantum shell consists of the 2s2 2p4 electronic configuration.
-The interesting fact about oxygen alone in the group16 or chalcogen family, they do not possess d-orbital.
-Therefore, oxygen only shows valency 2.
+In learning chemistry, the outermost quantum shell of oxygen consists of the 2s2 2p4 electronic configuration.
+Therefore, oxygen element alone in the group16 or chalcogen family that does not possess d-orbital.
+Such a fact suggests that it only shows valency 2.

-However, due to the presence of vacant d-orbitals other group 16 elements (sulfur, selenium, tellurium, and polonium) show 2, 4, and 6 valances for chemical bonding purposes.
+However, due to the presence of vacant d-orbitals other Group 16 elements (sulfur, selenium, tellurium, and polonium) can show 2, 4, and 6 valances for chemical bonding purposes.

 Molecular Orbital Diagram of Oxygen

-The valence shell electronic configuration of oxygen atom: 2s2 2px2 2py1 2pz1 with six electrons.
-Therefore, in the O2 molecule, we have to accommodate a total of twelve electrons in the molecular orbitals.
+The valence shell electronic configuration of the oxygen atom is 2s2 2px2 2py1 2pz1 with six electrons.
+Therefore, in the O2 molecule, we have a total of twelve electrons to accommodate in the molecular orbitals.

-The molecular orbital configuration of the O2 molecule:
+The molecular orbital electronic configuration of the O2 molecule:

 σ2s2, σ∗2s2, σ2pz2, π2px2 = π2py2, π∗2px1 = π∗2py1